Bangladesh Armed Forces in United Nations peacekeeping missions: Ongoing peacekeeping missions participated by Bangladesh

-The institute emphasizes multilingual communication, cultural sensitivity, negotiation, and conflict de-escalation.
-It also houses a language lab offering instruction in French and other UN working languages.

-BIPSOT has hosted international delegations and training collaborations with countries such as Australia, Germany, and Saudi Arabia.
-In 2011, UN Secretary-General Ban Ki-moon visited the facility and praised Bangladesh’s contributions to global peacekeeping efforts.

-As of 2025, BIPSOT has trained over 10,000 Bangladeshi peacekeepers and continues to serve as a regional hub for peace operations education.

 Casualties

 As a result of its contributions to various UN peacekeeping operations, 168 Bangladesh peacekeepers have lost their lives and at least 257 injured.
 The leader of the Bangladesh contingent to Namibia (UNTAG), Lieutenant Colonel Md.
 Faizul Karim, died in Windhoek, Namibia, in 1989.
-He was the first Bangladeshi officer who died on a peacekeeping mission abroad.128 Bangladeshi Peacekeepers were posthumously awarded Dag Hammarskjöld Medals.
+He was the first Bangladeshi officer who died on a peacekeeping mission abroad.
+128 Bangladeshi Peacekeepers were posthumously awarded Dag Hammarskjöld Medals.

 The performance of Bangladesh's contingents has been described as being of the highest order and the appointment of several senior Bangladesh military officers as the Commander of UN peacekeeping missions and Senior Military Liaison Officers, may be seen as further recognition of the Bangladesh Army's growing esteem in the peacekeeping community.
 In 2008, the BBC in described the Bangladeshi UN Force as "the cream of UN peacekeepers".

-Female Leadership in Peacekeeping

-Bangladesh has emerged as a global leader in promoting gender inclusion within United Nations peacekeeping operations.
-Since the early 2000s, the Bangladesh Armed Forces have steadily increased the deployment of female personnel across military, police, and aviation roles.
-As of 2025, over 1,700 Bangladeshi women have served in UN peacekeeping missions, with 373 currently deployed in various capacities.

-In 2015, Bangladesh made history by deploying the first all-Muslim, all-female peacekeeping unit to Haiti under MINUSTAH.
-The unit, composed of 160 women, was praised internationally for professionalism and cultural sensitivity.
-Their deployment was featured in the award-winning documentary Journey of a Thousand Miles: Peacekeepers.

-Notably, Lieutenant Colonel Rubana Nowshin Mithila has served in missions in Côte d’Ivoire and South Sudan.
-In a 2024 interview, she emphasized the benefits of inclusive leadership.
-The Bangladesh Air Force has also deployed female helicopter pilots in the Democratic Republic of the Congo, reflecting a growing trend of operational leadership by women.

-Bangladesh is currently on track to exceed the UN’s 2025 gender inclusion targets for peacekeeping staff and military observers.

 Awards

 Members of the Bangladesh Police Women Contingent BANFPU-1, serving with the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO) in Kinshasa, were awarded the United Nations Peacekeeping Medal on 7 August 2025 in recognition of their service.
 178 peacekeepers, among them 68 women recipients received the medal.
 Additionally, 23 Individual Police Officers (IPOs) serving in MONUSCO were jointly honoured.
 The contingent has been deployed in Kinshasa since 27 May 2024.